carlosarraes/ccost/README.md

 ## 🎯 What is ccost?

 ccost is a comprehensive Claude API usage tracking and cost analysis tool designed to provide accurate insights into your AI usage patterns.
-It features intelligent message deduplication to prevent inflated cost calculations when working with branched conversations.
+It features intelligent message deduplication using requestId priority to ensure accurate cost calculations aligned with API billing.

 ### ✅ Key Features:
-- ✅ **Intelligent deduplication** using UUID+RequestID hashing to ensure accurate cost calculations
+- ✅ **Enhanced deduplication** using requestId priority with sessionId fallback for optimal billing accuracy
+- ✅ **Intuitive CLI** with direct commands (no nested subcommands)
 - ✅ **Multi-currency support** with live exchange rates (EUR, GBP, JPY, CNY, BRL, etc.)
-- ✅ **Model switching tracking** to monitor changes within conversations
+- ✅ **Project filtering** with comma-separated support for multiple projects
 - ✅ **SQLite caching** for offline operation and improved performance
 - ✅ **Timezone-aware** daily cutoffs and filtering
-- ✅ **Project-based analysis** to track usage across different work contexts
 - ✅ **Comprehensive filtering** by date ranges, models, and projects
+- ✅ **Privacy mode** with --hidden flag for sensitive project names

+## 📢 What's New in v0.2.0

+**🚨 BREAKING CHANGES**: ccost v0.2.0 introduces a simplified CLI with direct commands:

+- ✅ **Simplified Commands**: `ccost today` instead of `ccost usage today`
+- ✅ **Enhanced Projects**: `ccost projects proj1,proj2` for multiple project filtering
+- ✅ **Better Deduplication**: requestId priority for improved billing accuracy
+- ✅ **Privacy Mode**: `--hidden` flag for sensitive project names
+- ✅ **Default Overview**: `ccost` (no args) shows complete usage summary

+**Migration Guide**: Replace `ccost usage <timeframe>` with `ccost <timeframe>` and update project commands to use comma-separated filtering.

 ## 🚀 Quick Start